piku235/JungiThemeBundle/Resources/doc/index.md

 ### AWD (Adaptive Web Design)

-Sometimes you can come to conclusion that you need a separate theme for desktop and mobile devices.
-For this you can use the Adaptive Web Design approach.
+Sometimes you can come to conclusion that you need a separate themes for desktop and mobile devices.
+For this case you can use the Adaptive Web Design approach.
 The AWD is maybe not so frequent used like RWD but this approach has own advantages where you can read about them in this great [article](http://www.lukew.com/ff/entry.asp?1562) written by Luke Wroblewski.

 [Go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/awd.md)